HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-Since ASTs are not well suited for sophisticated program analysis tasks, compilers typically convert the AST into a compiler-specific intermediate representation (IR).
-In contrast to the AST, the IR directly encodes information on control-flows and data-flows of a program.
-Many prior source-code based static analysis tools~\cite{slither,smartcheck2018,Kalra2018zeus} similarly translate the AST into a custom intermediate representation before analysis.
+During CPG construction, \toolname resolves identifiers, e.g., function and variable names, and inserts edges between those identifiers and the variable or function they reference, thereby encoding $a \to b$.
+For instance, we insert an edge from a function call expression to the invoked function to encode inter-procedural control-flow information (c.f.~\Cref{chal:inter-analysis}).
+This connects function call sites with their underlying implementation to provide inter-procedural control-flow information, which is crucial to tackle \Cref{chal:inter-analysis}. \toolname encodes the control flow for $\forall s \in {\mathcal{S}}_f$ by creating nodes labeled \emph{Statement}.
+Furthermore, \toolname inserts an edge between $f$ and the first statement control-flow-wise in $f$, $s_1 \in {\mathcal{S}}_f$, with the label \emph{body}.
+The statements are ordered in ${\mathcal{S}}_f$, so $s_1, s_2 \in {\mathcal{S}}_f$ indicates that $s_1$ precedes $s_2$. \toolname encodes this control-flow-wise order in the CPG through \emph{leads} edges, i.e., it creates a \emph{leads} edge from $s_1$ to $s_2$.
+This facilitates processing and analysis of the control-flow.

-Instead of converting the AST to a separate IR, \toolname performs control-flow and data-flow analysis directly in the CPG, by enriching the AST-based CPG with control and data-flow information.
-For example, \toolname analyzes function calls to insert inter-procedural control-flow data into the CPG.
-Moreover, our prototype implementation (see \Cref{sec:application}) performs intra-procedural data-flow analysis to detect accesses to variables, thereby integrating data-flow information with the CPG.
-The analysis passes over the CPG are represented as queries on top of the CPG, with the results further stored inside the CPG for additional processing during the hardening phase.
-During all analysis passes over the CPG, \toolname maintains the AST as a sub-graph of the CPG---allowing \toolname to easily re-emit source code.
+\textbf{\ding{183} CPG Enrichment.} Typically, compilers convert the AST into a compiler-specific intermediate representation (IR) which encodes the program's control-flows and data-flows.
+While prior work similarly translate the AST into a custom IR~\cite{slither,smartcheck2018,Kalra2018zeus}, \toolname performs control-flow and data-flow analysis directly in the CPG by enriching it with control and data-flow information.
+In contrast to IR-based approaches, the CPG allows us to maintain the AST ensuring the possibility for both code analysis and hardening. \toolname determines unresolvable function calls and built-in API calls to obtain inter-procedural control-flow data (\Cref{chal:inter-analysis}).
+It also performs intra-procedural data-flow analysis to detect accesses to variables.
+These analysis passes query the CPG and store the results inside the CPG for additional processing.